How Many Carbs Can You Have on Keto?

 How to Calculate How Many Carbs You Need for Your Keto Diet

-To determine your own carbohydrate intake, you can use a two-part formula.
+To determine your carbohydrate intake, you can use a two-part formula.

-To start, you need to calculate the daily calories you need based on your age, sex, height, weight, and activity level (active vs. sedentary).
+First, you must calculate your daily calories based on age, sex, height, weight, and activity level (active vs. passive).

-Using this number, you can then work out how many carbs you need.
+You can then work out how many carbs you need using this number.

 For example, let’s use a standard 2,000-calorie Keto diet limited to 20% carbs.